CaduceusMetaverseProtocol/CMPChain-FullNode/mainnet/README.md

 ## CHECK THE LAST SYNCED BLOCK NUMBER
 If you change the default data directory for node, replace the path "./node-data" with your new directory. or run the command in the same directory as the docker-compose.yml file.
+You maybe need to wait about serval minutes, and then the node will sync blocks and generate committed logs.
 ```
 tail ./node-data/node0/stdout-cmpd.txt -f | grep Committed